rimeth/meth.github.io/README.md

 - When is this gonna be a bio service ?
   **I don't really know when I'm gonna make it a bio service but I'm sure it's not any time soon**
 - Is the service gonna be free ?
-  **Well it's not gonna be free or paid because it's gonna be a invite passed bio service and you can get your invite for free**
+  **Well it's not gonna be free or paid because it's gonna be an invite passed bio service and you can get your invite for free**

 ## Conturbitors